Investment Property Loans

 What Is an Investment Property Loan?

-An investment loan is for a property that has been purchased with the intention of earning a return on the investment, either through rental income, future resale (known commonly as flipping) or both.
-Whether a long term commitment or a short-term project, the type of home may vary—single-family, townhome, condo, or multi-unit.
+An investment loan is for a single-family, townhome, condo, or multi-unit property that has been purchased with the intention of earning a return on the investment, either through rental income, future resale or both.

 For those interested in buying an investment property, PennyMac offers loans to fit unique investor needs.
 As an option, you may be able to use your current home equity to finance buying an additional property.
 Give us a call to see what your options are or apply online.